directionless/CloudSignTool/README.md

 	* sha256
 	* sha384
 	* sha512

-* `--file-digest` [short: `-fd`, required: no]: The name of the digest algorithm used for hashing the file being signed.
-The default value is `sha256`.
-Possible values:
-	* sha1
-	* sha256
-	* sha384
-	* sha512

-* `--additional-certificates` [short: `-ac`, required: no]: A list of paths to additional certificates to aide in building a full chain for the signing certificate.
-Azure SignTool will build a chain, either as deep as it can or to a trusted root.
+* `--additional-certificates` [short: `-ac`, required: yes]: A list of paths to additional certificates to aide in building a full chain for the signing certificate.
+Cloud Sign Tool will build a chain, either as deep as it can or to a trusted root.
 This will also use the Windows certificate store, in addition to any certificates specified with this option.
 Specifying this option does not guarantee the inclusion of the certificate, only if it is part of the chain.
-To include multiple certificates, specify this option mulitple times, such as `-ac file1.cer -ac file2.cer`.
-The files specified must be public certificates only.
-They cannot be PFX, PKCS12 or
-	PFX files.
+Cloud Sign Tool expects PEM formated certificates.

 * `--verbose` [short: `-v`, required: no]: Include additional output in the log.
 This parameter does not accept a value and cannot be combine with the `--quiet` option.